tsuki-lang/tsuki/spec.md

 val x: Int32 = 1
 ```

 Variable names can be shadowed, as that allows for greater ergonomics.
-The variable declared last in the innermost block is always used when resolving shadowed names.
+The variable declared last in the innermost scope is always used when resolving shadowed names.

 ## Scope